 4. Be flexible and scalable.
 Many subsystems co-exist within the data center such as security, out-of-band management, DCIM and lighting systems.
 Make sure your cabling system can accommodate all of these systems efficiently by using a standards-based structured cabling system.

 5. Refer to industry standards and best practices for guidance.
 Your choices in data networking technologies can be overwhelming.
 That’s why it’s important to learn about your options before you make a purchasing decision.
 Groups such as the Telecommunications Industry Association (TIA), the International Organization for Standardization (ISO) and the Institute of Electrical and Electronic Engineers (IEEE) provide best practices.
 Data networking manufacturers offer resources that can help you build the data center facility of the future.

-Another key data networking consideration is cabinets.
+Another key network architecture consideration is cabinets.
 Your cabinets are integral to your thermal management strategy, so you should have a good assessment of the critical loads you will support in the data center on a per cabinet basis.
 Can you support high-density loads?
 How well do your cabinets accommodate cable management?
 Can you easily scale your cabinets as your computing needs change?

 A Word on Wireless

 Wireless systems tie your sensors together and allow you to better manage your systems (e.g., power, cooling, etc.).
 However, many data center managers think wireless systems are unreliable and don’t provide enough bandwidth.
 Because most data center wireless systems support sensors, you don’t necessarily need high-capacity wireless systems.
 Multiple-input and multiple-output (MIMO) technologies can also increase your wireless systems’ reliability.

 When you create a migration strategy, you can ensure your infrastructure supports you through multiple technology refreshes.